hyosung11/Launch-School/journal.md

 12:25 Finished KSS at 47:59.
 Took longer stretch time.

 12:28 My chin and throat itch.
 I need to break my Trello cards into smaller pieces, so I can track what I am doing better.

+## 20210802 월요일

+06:22 dragging like a tired dragon today.
+In my study session with Alex.

+07:13 End study session with Alex.